Create a theme for your portal

 css/ |-- bootstrap.min.css img/ |-- glyphicons-halflings-white.png |-- glyphicons-halflings.png js/ |-- bootstrap.min.js

-Or, depending on the customizer application used, it may only contain bootstrap.min.css.
+Or, depending on the customizer application used, it might only contain bootstrap.min.css.
 Regardless, bootstrap.min.css is the file that contains your customizations.
 The other files are the same for all custom versions of Bootstrap and are already included in your Dynamics 365 portal.

 Apply a custom Bootstrap theme to your website

 - Sign in to your application as a user with content management permissions.
-More information: Configure web roles for a PRM portal.
+More information: Configure web roles for a PRM portal

 - Go to the Home page of your application.